dolittle-entropy/Dependencies/README.md

 $ ./dependencies.sh /usr/home/Dolittle/
 ```

 If a dependency is **Not Found**, that means that the project containing the dependency is not in the folder given as parameter.
-Check if you have clone all the repositories you need and/or check if you specified the good folder.
+Check if you have cloned all the repositories you need and/or check if you specified the right folder.